FreshKernel/ktor-server-firebase-app-check/CONTRIBUTING.md

     ```
     this will push the new branch to your forked repository
 11. Now you can send your pull request either by following the link that you will get in the command line or open your
-forked repository, and you will find an option to send the pull request, you can also
+forked repository.
+You will find an option to send the pull request, you can also
 open the [Pull Requests](https://github.com/freshtechtips/ktor-server-firebase-app-check/pulls) tab and send new pull request
 12. Please wait for the review, and we might ask you to make more changes, then run:
 ```